Ambre972ppm/AmbreGONDRY_14_16052024_React-DatePicker/README.md

 Conversion Explanation
 The conversion from the jQuery plugin to a React component involved the following steps:

-Replacing jQuery APIs with React APIs:
+Replacing jQuery APIs with React APIs
 Using React hooks (useState, useEffect) to manage state and side effects.
 Utilizing react-datepicker to provide the date and time picking functionality, replacing the original jQuery plugin.

-Component Structure:
+Component Structure
 The DateTimePicker component encapsulates the date and time picking logic.
 Props are used to customize the component's behavior (e.g., showing or hiding the time selection).

-Styles:
+Styles
 CSS styles were adapted to match the desired appearance of the component.
 Using CSS classes to style the date and time picker.

-Development Environment Configuration:
+Development Environment Configuration
 Using Webpack to bundle the JavaScript and CSS files.
 Using Babel to transpile JSX and ES6 code to browser-compatible JavaScript.

-Documentation:
+Documentation
 Using JSDoc to generate detailed documentation of the component's properties and usage.
 Creating a comprehensive README to guide users on installation, usage, and contribution to the project.
 This conversion allows the date and time picker to be used effectively in React applications, leveraging React's modern features and syntax.